Conocida como

 The version created by the “tortai” (pie makers) in Livorno known as “5 e 5” (pronounced: chinquay ay chinquay) is no doubt one of the most famous and tempting versions: it takes its name from the popular habit, born in the first half of the past century, to order 5 Lira cents of bread, traditionally the French type, and 5 cents of chickpea pie, enriching the whole with marinated aubergines.

-Even if there is plenty of recipes to make it at home, the estimators claim that the chickpea flatbread has to be eaten on the street, freshly baked, still steaming and super crispy, possibly with a fine dusting of black pepper or inside a focaccia, in front of a traditional bakery or strolling in the vibrant atmosphere of a historical center or seafront.
+Where to taste it?
+The magic of the first biteEven if there is plenty of recipes to make it at home, the estimators claim that the chickpea flatbread has to be eaten on the street, freshly baked, still steaming and super crispy, possibly with a fine

 In the Liguria region, where it is very popular, it is served in designated street fried food shops known in the local dialect as “sciamadde” (burst of flames).
 In the past century, these specialized bakeries faced hard times and many of them shut, but they are now living a new moment of glory, thanks to the popularity of street food and to the revival of traditional cooking.
 It is also sold in the so-called “farinaterie” in Genoa or in specific places; in Sardinia and elsewhere it is often found in take-away pizzerias.
 In Nice the “socca” is also proposed by peddlers, who use to cook it or keep it warm on a rack resembling the one used for crêpes, and across the whole Côte d’Azur local restaurants often proudly praise “Aquì, si mangia la socca” (here you can eat socca) in Nice Provençal dialect.

-Traditionally, it is baked in firewood ovens, within large tin copper pans called “testi”, up to 40cm (about 16 inches) large in diameter, in only ten minutes, at an average temperature of 300 degrees Celsius (almos 600° F).
+firewood ovens, within large tin copper pans called “testi”, up to 40cm (about 16 inches) large in diameter, in only ten minutes, at an average temperature of 300 degrees Celsius (almos 600° F).

 Watching a baker at work, who’s firmly holding and almost embracing the large pan and swinging it with rapid, circular movements to create small waves and spread the oil before pouring the dough, is pure magic.
 The acts are so fleeting that they turn out to be almost unnoticeable and mesmerizing, brimful of the charm of ancient gestures and prelude to delicious promises.

+A shot of health!
 Its fragrant and crispy taste, its essence as a yummy street food and its sunny color would satisfy even the most demanding palate and aesthete.

 If this is still not enough, however, the chickpea flatbread is also super rich in benefits for health: full of proteins, fibres, minerals (such as iron and magnesium), vitamin B and E, it assures a high level of energy intake, helps the metabolism and actively contributes to keep glycemia and cholesterol levels under control.